Next Level 1 Session (310 Hours) Begins September 22nd

 All of the YogaLife Institute training programs are based on the work of The Yoga Institute, Mumbai, India.
 Considered to be the oldest organized yoga center in the world, they were the first to open their doors to the general householder public in 1917.
 Under the guidance of founder Shri Yogendra, The Yoga Institute has worked with the medical community in India researching the therapeutic benefits of yoga since its inception and offered Yoga Therapy programs for the general public for more than 90 years.
 They continue to be a leader in the field of yoga therapy.

 The key foundational principles of psychology and spirituality, lifestyle and philosophy, meditation and psychosomatic practices, healthy routines and yoga hygiene, yoga postures and breathing exercises offer a strong and scientifically proven approach for creating and/or maintaining a Healthy Yoga Lifestyle.

 The program is offered in three levels.
 Learn more about:

-- Level I program (Offered at YogaLife in NH and PA)
+- Level I program (Offered at YogaLife in Exeter, NH and Wayne, PA)

-- Level II program (Offered at YogaLife PA)
+- Level II program (Offered at YogaLife in Wayne, PA)

-- Level III program (Offered at YogaLife PA)
+- Level III program (Offered at YogaLife in Wayne, PA)

 Space is limited, Contact us today for a Free Program Consultation.
 During your program consultation we will be happy to offer specific details around how the study/time allocations will work.